2013 Detroit mayoral election: Campaign

-Barrow challenged the Duggan's eligibility to run for Mayor, arguing that he had not met the city charter's residency requirements.
+Barrow challenged Duggan's eligibility to run for Mayor, arguing that he had not met the city charter's residency requirements.
 After the city Election Commission voted to allow Duggan to be listed on the ballot, Barrow sued.
 On June 12, 2013, Wayne County Circuit Judge Lita Pope ordered that Duggan's name be removed from the ballot, and Duggan appealed.
 Shortly thereafter, on June 18, 2013, the Michigan Court of Appeals affirmed Duggan's disqualification, striking him from the ballot.
 Shortly thereafter, Duggan announced that he would continue his campaign as a write-in candidate.
 Though Barrow once again tried to block Duggan's candidacy, but his campaign continued.
 A barber with a similar name, Mike Dugeon, announced his own write-in campaign, causing speculation that his campaign was deliberately started to siphon votes from Duggan.